Skip to content

 ToolDescription

-list_tasksList tasks with column/tag filtering
+list_tasksList tasks with column/tag/type filtering

 get_taskGet detailed task information by ID

-archive_taskArchive a task
+task_deletePermanently delete a task

 Benefits